kakybat/Endterm/README.md

 **Configuration**

-    Database Configuration: The application is configured to use an H2 in-memory database.
+    Database Configuration: The application is configured to use an **H2 in-memory database**.
 Database configuration is specified in application.properties.

     properties